atrof/LibDS/README.md

 ## Data Collection
 * _Ryan Mitchell_.
 Web Scraping with Python: Collecting More Data from the Modern Web
 * _Matthew A. Russell_.
 Mining the Social Web: Data Mining Facebook, Twitter, LinkedIn, Google+, GitHub, and More
-* _Seppe vanden Broucke_.
+* _Seppe van den Broucke_.
 Practical Web Scraping for Data Science: Best Practices and Examples with Python
 * _Dimitrios Kouzis-Loukas_.
 Learning Scrapy